Why clothing matters in a photoshoot

 If you are still choosing a place for your photoshoot, you can also explore some photoshoot locations that I often use.

-2. Colors and textures of clothing
+2. Colors and textures

 For example, shades of blue (the sea and the sky) and beige (sand) work beautifully for a beach photoshoot.